Skip to content

 Args:

-find_markov_boundary_matrix_fun (optional): A function to find the Markov boundary matrix.
-This function should
+A function to find the Markov boundary matrix.
+It takes a numpy array of data,

-where the (i, j)th entry is True if the jth variable is in the Markov
+and returns a 2D numpy array.
+The (i, j)th entry is True if the jth variable is in the

-boundary of the ith variable, and False otherwise.
-The function's
+Markov boundary of the ith variable, and False otherwise.

 """